zeek/spicy/doc/autogen/types/generic.rst

 .. spicy:operator:: generic::New strong_ref<T> new <sp> t:<any>

-    Returns a reference to an instance of a type newly allocated on the heap.
+    Returns a :ref:`reference <type_reference>` to an instance of a type newly allocated on the heap.
 If `x' is a type, a default instance of that type will be allocated.
 If `x` is an expression, an instance of the expression's type will be allocated and initialized with the value of the expression.

 .. spicy:operator:: generic::Pack bytes pack <sp> t:tuple